Bjni Fortress: History

-The fortress of Bjni was built in the 9th to 10th centuries by the royal Pahlavuni family of the Bagratuni Dynasty.
+The fortress of Bjni was built in the 9th to 10th century by the royal Pahlavuni family of the Bagratuni dynasty.
 The commander of Bjni, lord Vasak Holum Pahlavuni (the Pahlavid) reconstructed the fortress.
 The 12th century Armenian historian Matteos Urhayetsi wrote in part 1 of the "Chronicle" covering the late 10th to early 11th centuries, of the invasions of mercenary Turkish soldiers of the Daylamis at Bjni in 1021 who went to raid and plunder villages and towns.

 Vasak and his men became furious and pursued the enemy forces into battle near the Kasakh River killing 300 of them and causing the rest to flee.
 After becoming exhausted from the fighting, Vasak left the battle to find a place to rest at a mountain called Serkevelo.
 One of the villagers who had fled the scene, saw the commander asleep and struck him with a heavy blow.
 He then threw Vasak from one of the high rocks, killing him.